Allen-Mikhailov/All-My-Knowledge/pages/Average Total Cost.md

 - Curve: Quantity vs Average Total Cost
 	- U-Shaped
 	- Minimum is where it intersects with [[Marginal Cost]].
 This point is also known as the [[Efficient Scale]]
+- If your price is lower than the average total cost then you would exit the market